-Dawit Isaac, co-owner of the newspaper Setit, was among several journalists arrested following a government crackdown on the independent press in Eritrea in 2001.
-Dawit, who has dual Swedish and Eritrean citizenship, has not been seen or heard from since 2005 when he was briefly released for a hospital visit.
-His whereabouts, health, and status remain unknown as the Eritrean government repeatedly has failed to provide credible answers to questions about imprisoned journalists, or to allow visits from family or lawyers.
+Dawit Isaak, co-owner of the newspaper Setit, was among several journalists arrested following a government crackdown on the independent press in Eritrea in 2001.
+Dawit, who has dual Swedish and Eritrean citizenship, has not been seen or heard from since 2005, when he was briefly released for a hospital visit.
+His whereabouts, health, and status remain unknown as the Eritrean government repeatedly has failed to provide credible answers to questions about imprisoned journalists or to allow visits from family or lawyers.

 In a January 2013 interview with a Swedish newspaper, former information minister and government spokesman Ali Abdu pleaded ignorance of Dawit’s fate.

-Dawit has drawn considerable international attention, particularly in Sweden, where members of his family, including his brother Esayas, live.
-Dawit has won numerous awards and prizes since his arrest, including the Golden Pen of Freedom Award of the World Association of Newspapers.
+Dawit has drawn considerable international attention, particularly in Sweden, where his family, including his brother Esayas, live.
+Dawit has won numerous awards and prizes since his arrest, including the Golden Pen of Freedom Award from the World Association of Newspapers.
 He was awarded the UNESCO/Guillermo Cano World Press Freedom prize in May 2017.

-A February 2016 decision by the African Commission on Human and Peoples’ Rights that CPJ read “strongly urged” Eritrea to release or provide a “speedy and fair trial” to Dawit and the other journalists that have been detained since 2001.
-The Commission also asked the government to lift the ban on the independent press; grant detained journalists access to their families and lawyers; and pay the detainees compensation.
+A February 2016 decision by the African Commission on Human and Peoples’ Rights “strongly urged” Eritrea to release or provide a “speedy and fair trial” to Dawit and the other journalists detained since 2001.
+The commission also asked the government to lift the ban on the independent press, grant detained journalists access to their families and lawyers, and pay the detainees compensation.

 In October 2018, Paulos Netabay, director of the state-owned Eritrean News Agency, told CPJ that the arrest of journalists in 2001 was connected to “acts of subversion and treason by some former politicians” and that the cases had been “submitted and decided by the National Assembly.”

-In a July 2020 interview with the Swedish state-owned Sverige Radio, Dawit’s daughter, Betlehem Isaak, said that she believed her father was alive, but that she could not reveal how she knew of his status, saying ongoing “silent diplomacy” efforts constrained her.
-Betlehem did not respond to an CPJ email sent in September 2020.
+In a July 2020 interview with the Swedish state-owned Sverige Radio, Dawit’s daughter, Betlehem Isaak, said that she believed her father was alive but that she could not reveal how she knew of his status, saying ongoing “silent diplomacy” efforts constrained her.
+Betlehem did not respond to a CPJ email sent in September 2020.

 Sweden’s Ministry of Foreign Affairs said in an email to CPJ in September 2020 said that the country was still “strongly engaged” in Dawit’s case and “would never give up [its] efforts to secure [his] freedom and reunite him with his family.”
 The ministry said it was working on the premise that Dawit was still alive but would not provide details of its work, saying it did “not believe [this] would benefit his case.”

 In a joint statement in August 2021, Mary Lawlor, the U.N. special rapporteur on the situation for human rights defenders, and Mohamed Abdelsalam Babiker, the special rapporteur on human rights in Eritrea, said that they had received information from a “credible source” that Dawit was alive in prison as of September 2020.
-CPJ was unable to independently verify that claim.
+CPJ was unable to verify that claim independently.